SoftUni-Internal/interactive-content/EN/03-Regular-Expressions/07-Homework.md

 ## Description
 Create a program that processes information about a race.

-On the first line, you will be given a **list of participants**, separated by a dot and a single white space (", ").
+On the first line, you will be given a **list of participants**, separated by a comma and a single white space (", ").

 On the next lines, until you receive the "end of race" command, you will be given some info that will represent some **alphanumeric characters**.